 The Disable or Enable button (B): can be used to turn on or off Z-Wave functionality on the hub.

-The View Logs button (C): allows you to view live logs for routing, signal and channel information for Z-Wave packets sent from hub.
-(Regular Logs will be more helpful for general device troubleshooting.)
+The View Logs button (C): allows you to view live logs for routing, signal and channel information.
+On legacy Z-Wave, the default for all hub models, this shows only Z-Wave packets sent from hub.
+On models upgraded to Z-Wave JS, more traffic is displayed.
+In all cases, regular Logs will be more helpful for general device troubleshooting.

-Select the Update settings button (E) to save a new region setting.
+Select the Update settings button (F) to save a new region setting.

-Z-Wave Repair: Starts a (network-wide) Z-Wave repair.
+Rebuild network: Starts a Z-Wave Repair operation on the entire Z-Wave mesh.
 NOTE: Z-Wave Plus is designed to "self heal" and not require repair.
-It is generally unnecessary to manually repair Z-Wave Plus devices thanks to Explorer Frames.
+It is generally unnecessary to manually repair Z-Wave Plus devices thanks to explorer frames.
 However, it can help in specific circumstances to run a repair on a Z-Wave Plus network to reduce the time required to update the neighbor table or when dealing with "classic" Z-Wave devices.

-NOTE: Running a Z-Wave Repair will not revive failed devices.
+NOTE: Running a Z-Wave Repair or "rebuild network" will not revive failed devices.
 Z- Wave repair is very network intensive since the hub will attempt to ping and possibly re-route every device (except sleeping nodes).
-We do not recommend running Z-Wave Repair if you are not currently experiencing delays or other problems with your Z-Wave network.

-Firmware Update: Appears if optional hub Z-Wave radio firmware update is available.
-This button will not appear if Z-Wave radio firmware is currently up to date.
+Firmware update: Appears if optional hub Z-Wave radio firmware update is available.
+This button will be visible only if such an update is available.
 Note that this is hub radio firmware only; to update device firmware, use the Device Firmware Updater app (or another method the manufacturer recommends).

 NOTE: You may also perform a general Z-Wave exclusion from Devices > Add Device > Z-Wave > Start Z-Wave Exclusion — a handier spot than it may sound given exclusion is a good step to try before trying to include a device.
 See the Add Device page documentation for more.

-The Z-Wave Radio Devices table (with columns labeled G through P above) shows a list of your Z-Wave devices with information about them:
+The Z-Wave Radio Devices table (with columns labeled H through R above) shows a list of your Z-Wave devices with information about them: